Photo: Killarney Provincial Park by XtianFer/ Shutterstock

 For water enthusiasts, the clear waters of Lake Ontario are perfect for paddleboarding, kayaking, and even windsurfing on breezy days.
 Travelling with kids?
 Families flock to the park’s three sandiest beaches: Outlet Beach, Sandbanks Beach, and Dunes Beach, each offering its own distinct charm.

 Sandbanks is also home to diverse habitats, from wetlands to woodlands, which shelter a variety of bird species, making it a delight for birdwatchers.
-Come autumn, the park is adorned in a cascade of fall colours, a sight to behold against the backdrop of the shimmering lake.
+Come autumn, the park is adorned with spectacular displays of fall colours, a sight to behold against the backdrop of the shimmering lake.

 Visit Ontario Parks’ official Sandbanks page at www.ontarioparks.com/park/sandbanks.